Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 **Liquidity:** Shared liquidity layer enables early redemptions; minimum lockup period is 3 weeks up to 1 year(subject to fees/lockups per school).

+**Synthetic Exposure + Active Governance:** Tokenized investment club equity provides diversified exposure to US assets for international investors; may also provide the investor other protective covenants such as tag-along, voting, or information rights.

 #### 5.2 Capital Flow

 **Investor Contribution → Fish School:**